Lectionary Bible Studies and Sermons

 "His eyes were opened; his sight was restored."

-In darkness there is no sight
+In darkness there is no sight;

-In Christ the blind see
+In Christ the blind see.

 As the blind man slowly receives complete sight, so the disciples, who "do not see or understand", move from blindness to insight.
 In the presence of Jesus their eyes are opened to the mystery of his person.

 The business of acquiring wisdom is a fascinating process.
 We gain knowledge, not just by book-learning, but by observing life's circumstances.
-We inform the mind with facts, hopefully, facts that are true, and then we apply them in our life situation.
+We inform the mind with facts, hopefully facts that are true, and then we apply them in our life situation.
 Truth is therefore tested and shaped by experience.

 For a believer, the information is adjusted by Biblical truth, truth revealed in the power of the indwelling Spirit of Christ.
 We take on board life's lessons, compare them with Biblical principles, adjust them where necessary, and then reapply them to the circumstances of life.
 Experience serves to fine-tune the truth, move it from the head to the heart to the hands and the feet.
-Such is the business of acquiring knowledge, wisdom.
+Such is the business of acquiring knowledge, of acquiring wisdom.

 Applied Biblical knowledge is eternal.
-What we learn here will be used there.
+What we learn here will be used in eternity.
 In fact, much of life's push and shove can be understood as an ambient culture within which we learn the lessons of eternity.
-Frustrations of personality, or circumstance, take on a different light when we look at them, not as mere pains to be avoided, but rather tests to overcome, challenges to surmount.
-A constantly recurring personality fault, or recurrent sin, is no longer a failing to be denied and escaped, but is rather a challenge for growth.
+Frustrations of personality, or circumstance, take on a different light when we look at them, not as mere pains to be avoided, but rather tests to be overcome, challenges to surmount.
+A constantly recurring personality fault, or a recurrent sin, is no longer a failing to be denied and escaped, but is rather a challenge for growth.

 Discussion